KingSpec Team

 Shop Now ⟶

-What is CAS Latency (CL)?
+What CAS Latency Actually Means in DDR5

 We can categorize DDR5 latency into three main tiers.
 This helps you decide based on your budget and what you do with your PC.